How to calculate a carbon footprint for your business

 Where do I start?

-Footprints should account for all Scope 1 (direct) emissions and Scope 2 (indirect) emissions from operations, plus all material Scope 3 emissions.
-By breaking down your emissions into sources, you can hotspot the areas deemed necessary for reductions and use this to identify areas of risk and opportunity for your company.
+By breaking down your emissions into sources, you can find the hotspot areas where emissions reductions need to be focused and use this to identify areas of risk and opportunity for your company.

 What information do I need?